Cabralcm/bicubic/README.md

 After we have solved for the coefficients, we can use their weights to extrapolate an unknown point `x = 0.5`.

-> Important: The neighbourhood that you choose for your KNOWN points is directly corresponds to the accuracy of the interpolation.
+> Important: The neighbourhood/proximity of your KNOWN points typically directly corresponds to the accuracy of the interpolation.
 If you choose KNOWN points that close to the UNKNOWN point(s), then you will *typically* have an more accurate result than if you use KNOWN points that are far away from your UNKNOWN points

 **Example**
-If you are trying to interpolate x = 0.5, it is better to use the KNOWN points: x0 = -1, x1 = 0, x2 = 1, x3 = 2
+If you are trying to interpolate x = 0.5, it is better to use KNOWN points: x0 = -1, x1 = 0, x2 = 1, x3 = 2

 Than if you use the KNOWN points of: x0 = -100, x1 = -50, x2 = 50, x3 = 100

-This does not always hold true, it depends on the distribution of your data.
+However, this does not always hold true, the accuracy depends on the distribution and  of your data.

-> Aside: If this wasn't clear, the value that **a coefficients** taken on, are dependent upon the input KNOWN datapoints.
+> Aside: If this wasn't clear, the value that **a coefficients** take on are dependent upon the input KNOWN datapoints.

 # Bicubic Extension of Cubic Interpolation